 Is canned chicken terrible for cats?

-Generally, canned chicken occasionally isn’t going to harm your cat.
+Generally, canned chicken isn’t going to harm your cat if they only eat it occasionally.
 Of course, it does depend on what is in the canned chicken.
 Many canned chickens are full of other substances as well – some of which may not be appropriate for your felines.
-Learn to read the ingredient label to figure out precisely what is in the canned chicken.
+Read the ingredient label to figure out precisely what is in the canned chicken.